 This record must be repeated for each entity.

-4. Type of Record (and more): (not used)
+4. Type of Record: (not used)

 This record will be necessary in combination with the request for predefined calculations.
-So far all types of predefined calculations are done by default.
+This type of record is not allowed in combination with binary coding of data.